Trump administration concedes Maryland father from El Salvador was mistakenly deported and sent to mega prison

 An immigration judge eventually granted Abrego Garcia withholding of removal, meaning he could suffer persecution if removed from the US to El Salvador.
 He was still considered removable; it just couldn’t be to El Salvador.

-He was arrested on March 12 after completing a shift at a construction site, court documents show.
+He was arrested March 12 after completing a shift at a construction site, court documents show.

 Abrego Garcia’s wife last spoke to him the morning of the deportation flights, the documents show.
 He disappeared from the ICE locator system, and she later identified him in photos released by the Salvadoran government.